paris-swc/advanced-numpy-lesson/03-indexing.md

 ### Boolean mask

-Sometimes we may want to select array elements based on some criterion.
+Sometimes we may want to select array elements based on their values.
 For this case boolean mask is very useful.
 The mask is an array of the same length as the indexed array containg only `False` or `True` values:

 ```
 >>> a = np.arange(4)